 UV Lights Can Kill and Prevent Mold and Bacteria

 Consider having UV lights added to your crawl space or duct work.
 Mold and bacteria cannot grow in UV light.
-Since mold cannot be completely eliminated by cleaning, UV light provides another degree of security
+Since mold cannot be completely eliminated by cleaning, UV light provides another degree of security.
+If you aren't ready for a UV light in your air ducts, professional air duct cleaning that removes pollutants like mold, dirt and dust.

 Cover Any Open Soil in the Crawl Space